Hepatitis C and Diabetes

 Hepatitis can also possibly cause inflammation of your lymph nodes.
 Often time, it appears in the armpits, groin, and neck.

 Hepatitis C also causes a sense of weakness.
 Hepatitis symptoms varies from mild to severe and tends to come and go.
+Be aware of what your body may be telling you.

 Types of Hepatitis